 Here’s a simple, but effective self-help tip that involves using a specific acupoint called Heart 7 to nourish your heart/spirit connection, calm your emotions, relieve anxiety, soothe the worries of a troubled mind and help you get to sleep.
 It can also support mental clarity and put you more at ease with public speaking.
 Great!
 I love multi-purpose health aids!

-First up is a video by Joseph Carter of the Acupressure Institute showing you how to locate the point, then some added info from Cindy Black, L.Ac., LMT, founder of Big Tree School of Natural Healing, who is offering a free webinar on learning to use acupoints……
+Below is some info from Cindy Black, L.Ac., LMT, founder of Big Tree School of Natural Healing, who periodically offers webinars on learning to use acupoints……

 (by Cindy Black) The Heart meridian is rooted internally within the heart itself.
 Every meridian has an internal pathway that connects with organs and areas of the body.
 These internal pathways provide a connection between the organs and tissues of the body.
 The Heart meridian has internal connections with the small intestine, lungs, throat, and eyes.